EDITOR IN BOOK PUBLISHING

 - Class and assignment overview

 Step inside the world of publishing, from the Big Five to indie upstarts, and see where editors really operate.
-Explore the ecosystem of print, digital, and audiobooks, and dive into case studies on bookseller revitalization that show publishing in action.
+Explore the ecosystem of print, digital, and audiobooks, and dive into how publishers, retailers and authors fit into the industry in ways that show publishing in action.

 - Book formats

-From acquisitions to line edits, this class is your editorial roadmap.
+From acquisitions to line edits, this class is your editorial roadmap that will guide the rest of the course.
 We’ll explore the “life of a book,” tools for tracking projects and reading, and how to read like an editor, not just a reader.
-Learn the subtle art of giving feedback that goes beyond “boring” to “here’s why it’s not working.”
+Begin to learn the subtle art of giving feedback that goes beyond “boring” to “here’s why it’s not working.”

 - Types of editors